A2osX/A2osX/.Docs/Command Guide.md

 This Guide provides information on all the A2osX commands and utilities.
 This Guide helps you not only learn the purpose of each command but also what options a command supports and what arguments it either supports or requires.

-A2osX comes with a nice variety of system, file, network and data utilities or what we refer to as external commands.
+A2osX comes with a nice variety of system, file, network and data utilities -- what we refer to as external commands.
 This just means that each of the following commands or utilities is built as a separate BIN or executable file that runs under A2osX.
 The source for all of these external commands is readily available, so you can make your own or modify these as your needs dictate.

->Note, that there are some **internal** commands that are build into the shell (the interactive prompt) such as CD (change directory) or PWD (print working directory).
+>Note: there are some **internal** commands built into the shell (the interactive prompt) such as CD (change directory) or PWD (print working directory).
 Those commands are discussed in-depth in the **[Shell Developers Guide](.Docs/Shell%20Developers%20Guide.md).**

 ## System Commands